 To do this good aim to photograph your bike slightly off-center.
 It will draw in some of the backgrounds and make your shot look more interesting.
 You may need to move around a bit to get the best view.

 Some camera features have a setting that applies the rule of thirds grid so you don’t have to guess if you’re position is accurate.
-Making it a habit to shoots selfies of your bike like this will help force you to think more creatively capturing epic shots.
+Making it a habit to shoot selfies of your bike like this will help force you to think more creatively capturing epic shots.

 13. Practice, Practice, Practice